Jenselme/legadilo/README.md

 [Legadilo](https://www.legadilo.eu/) is a project to help you subscribe to RSS feeds, save articles and organize them easily with tags and full customizable reading lists!
 It’s written with the [Django web framework](https://www.djangoproject.com/), [the boostrap 5 frontend toolkit](https://getbootstrap.com/) and with enhancements given by [htmx](https://htmx.org/).

-It’s opensource under [the GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html#license-text) and is designed to be self-hostable, so you can run your own instance.
+It’s opensource and published under [the GNU AGPLv3](https://www.gnu.org/licenses/agpl-3.0.html#license-text) and is designed to be self-hostable, so you can run your own instance.
 Your [ideas](https://github.com/Jenselme/legadilo/issues/new), [contributions](https://github.com/Jenselme/legadilo/pulls) and [feedback](https://github.com/Jenselme/legadilo/discussions) are welcomed!
 You can also check the [official instance](https://www.legadilo.eu/) to start using it more easily (you will be able to export and import your data in any instance)!
 If you contribute, don’t forget to add yourselves to the `CONTRIBUTORS.txt` file.

 ## Developing